Tutorial | Governance basics#

 2. Recognize the accordion menus of surfaced Dataiku items, including projects, bundles, saved models, etc.

-3. In the Projects section, find your Governance Basics project, and click on its title.
+3. In the Projects section, find your Governance Basics project.

 4. If needed, use the search box to find it.